-Income tax benefit from continuing operations was \$85.5 million in 2010, compared to income tax benefits of \$90.7 million and \$37.9 million in 2009 and 2008, respectively.
-The effective tax rates (as a percentage of pre-tax net income) were 19.8%, 28.4%, and 37.2% for 2010, 2009 and 2008, respectively.
-Excluding the goodwill impairment charges in 2010 and 2009, which had a very limited tax impact, the effective tax rates for those periods were 38.6% and 40.4%, respectively.
+Income tax expense from continuing operations was \$71.2 million in 2010, compared to income tax benefits of \$90.7 million and \$37.9 million in 2009 and 2008, respectively.
+The effective tax rates (as a percentage of pre-tax net income) were (16.5)%, 28.4%, and 37.2% for 2010, 2009 and 2008, respectively.
+The effective tax rate in 2010 reflects a charge to establish a full valuation allowance against United's net deferred tax asset.
+Excluding the goodwill impairment charges in 2010 and 2009, which had a very limited tax impact, and the charge to establish a full deferred tax asset valuation allowance in 2010, the effective tax rates for those periods were 38.6% and 40.4%, respectively.
 The effective tax rates were different from the statutory tax rates primarily due to interest revenue on certain investment securities and loans that are exempt from income taxes, tax exempt fee revenue, tax credits received on affordable housing investments, goodwill impairment charges and the change in valuation allowance on deferred tax assets as discussed below.

-The effective tax rate for 2010 reflects the tax treatment of the loss on the sale of nonperforming assets to Fletcher and an increase in the valuation allowance on deferred tax assets related to state tax credits with short carryforward periods that are expected to expire unused.
+The effective tax rate for 2010 reflects the tax treatment of the loss on the sale of nonperforming assets to Fletcher and an increase in the valuation allowance on deferred tax assets related to state tax credits with short carry forward periods that are expected to expire unused.

 The effective tax rate for 2009 reflects a decision made by management to reinstate certain BOLI policies which United had surrendered in the third quarter of 2008.
 United notified the carrier of its intent to surrender the policies in the fourth quarter of 2008 due to a dispute with the carrier.
-The policies required a six-month waiting period before the surrender became effective.
+The policies required a sixmonth waiting period before the surrender became effective.
 Prior to the expiration of the six-month waiting period, United and the carrier were able to reach an acceptable settlement of the dispute and the surrender transaction was terminated.
 The tax charge recorded in 2008 was reversed during the second quarter of 2009.